tlambert03/microsim/docs/stages.md

     single image.
 That's a lot of complexity.
 So for now, everything will be simulated as a steady-state emission flux.

-### Builtin library of common filter sets
+!!! info "Builtin library of common filter sets"

     `microsim` provides a library of common optical configs.
 For example, the above filter set arrangement shown above is a very common FITC filter set, which can be loaded from the library as follows:

-!!! example

     ```python
     from microsim.schema.optical_config import lib